pulumi/pulumi-hugo/themes/default/content/blog/converting-full-terraform-programs-to-pulumi/index.md

 ## Get Started

-Support for the new `pulumi convert --from terraform` command is available today in v3.71.0 of the Pulumi CLI.
+Support for the new `pulumi convert --from terraform` command is now available in v3.71.0 of the Pulumi CLI.
 [Download](/docs/install/) the latest Pulumi CLI and give the new converter a try today.
 If you run into any issues, please [let us know](https://github.com/pulumi/pulumi/issues/new/choose) or reach out in the [Pulumi Community Slack](https://slack.pulumi.com) with any questions!